shawnhilgart/catify/README.md

 catify
 ======

-Middleware that redirects users at random to a cat gif.
+Middleware that redirects users at random to a cat gif via thecatapi.com

 ## Usage